CurtisLeeBolin/avtc/README.md

 * Audio is Vorbis.
  * Quality is set to 3.
 * Container is Matroska.
-* Metadata `title` will be set to the file name minus the file extention.
+* Metadata `title` will be set to the filename minus the file extention.

 TODO